Killing of Lal Chand Sohag: Public reaction

 After the video of the killing was published online, netizens on Facebook began to share it across other social media.
 It rapidly gained traction three days after the killing.
-BNP was heavily criticized both online and offline for their alleged extortion and murder cases, and feared on what would happen if the party came to power after the next elections.

 There were protests around different parts of the country, demanding justice for Sohag.

 Disinformation

 News of the Sohagh killing was misrepresented in Indian media.
-Several Indian media outlets, including NDTV, Times of India, India TV, India Today, WION, News18, TV9, ABP, Bhaskar, and Zee News incorrectly identified the deceased as "Hindu."
-However, an investigation conducted by Rumor Scanner disclosed the victim's religious affiliation as Islam.
+Several Indian media outlets, including NDTV, Times of India, India TV, India Today, WION, News18, TV9, ABP, Bhaskar, and Zee News falsely claimed the deceased as a "Hindu" man.
+However, an investigation conducted by Rumor Scanner disclosed the victim being a Muslim.